Blockchain

 Snapshot bootstrap guard

-Use --require-existing-snapshot when a pool analysis job should prepare a bounded replay only from
+Use --require-existing-snapshot when analysis should run only from the local snapshot cache:

 nautilus blockchain analyze-pools \